 Back in the Wild West, a horse with a broken leg might have spent its final seconds staring down the barrel of a cowboy's gun.
-In the old days and today, horses are commonly euthanized after breaking their legs because they have a small chance of successful recovery.
-Researchers are working hard to try and discover new techniques that will improve an equine's chances in the face of a fracture.
-For now, an easy fix remains elusive.
+Horses were commonly shot after breaking their legs because they had a small chance of successful recovery.
+Even today, horses are often euthanized after a leg break.

 Many problems can affect horses' legs, like inflammation, osteoarthritis, joint issues and diseases and of course, broken bones.
 Recovery is further complicated because horses can't lie down the entire time they recuperate.
-Horses are programmed to stand a good portion of the time -- including while they sleep.
-As a prey species, they must be ready to flee as fast as possible, which is why horses stay on their toes (or hooves to be more accurate).
+Horses are programmed to stand a good portion of the time — including while they sleep.
+As a prey species, they must be ready to flee as fast as possible, which is why horses stay on their toes (or hooves to be more accurate) [source: Tikkanen].